Your Birth Plan

 - Using the birthing pool

-- How would you prefer we monitored the baby’s heartbeat?
+- How would you prefer your baby’s heartbeat to be monitored?

 - Most hospitals assess your progress 4 hourly by performing a vaginal exam, is this acceptable to you?